itsskyballs/OldGPT/README.md

 ## Issues and Support:
 If you encounter any issues or have suggestions for improvement, feel free to file an issue on our [GitHub Issues](https://github.com/stevenkiethanete/OldGPT/issues) page.

+Structure those source code because im lazy of typing folders you can see in the commit title

 You can ask me to make a OldGPT logo on my email(stevenkiethdurog100@gmail.com) here or ask for pull request

 Enjoy the nostalgic journey with OldGPT!